 If you make this or any of our recipes we’d love for you to leave us a comment and star rating.
 If you’re into sharing your creations, snap a photo and tag us when you post it to Facebook or Instagram.

-Before you leave be sure to check out this other classically southern shrimp recipe: Fried Shrimp just like in a restaurant is easier than you think.
+Before you leave be sure to check out this other classically southern shrimp dish: Fried Shrimp Recipe is just like in a restaurant and is easier than you think.